 Pica pollo is Dominican fried chicken.
 It’s one of the most beloved comfort foods in the Dominican Republic and a frequent meal of choice after a night of drinking.

 To prepare, chicken is marinated in lime juice and garlic before being coated in seasoned flour and deep-fried.
-It’s usually served with a side of tostones or french fries and a cold beverage like cola or beer.
+It’s usually served with a side of tostones or french fries, lime juice, and a cold beverage like cola or beer.

 Locrio refers to a Dominican dish made with seasoned rice served with some type of animal protein like chicken, pork, shellfish, or Dominican salami.
 It’s similar to pilaf or paella and may in fact be an adaptation of Spain’s national dish.